vaimee/SEPA/README.md

 7. Regitration: https://localhost:8443/oauth/register
 8. Token request: https://localhost:8443/oauth/token

 The engine uses a JKS for storing the keys and certificates for SSL and JWT signing/verification.
-A default `sepa.jks` is provided and can be accessed using both for the store and for the key the default password: `sepa2017`.
-The Java [Keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html) can be used to create, access and modify a JKS.
+A default `sepa.jks` is provided including a single X.509 certificate (the password for both the store and the key is: `sepa2017`).

 ## Usage

 The SEPA engine allows to use a user generated JKS.
 Run `java -jar engine-x.y.z.jar -help` for a list of options.
+The Java [Keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html) can be used to create, access and modify a JKS.

 The SEPA engine is also distributed with a default JMX configuration `jmx.properties` (including the `jmxremote.password` and `jmxremote.access` files for password and user grants).
-Using [`jconsole`](http://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html) is it possible to monitor and control the most important engine parameters.
-By default, the port `5555` is used and the `root:root` credentials grant full control (read/write).
+To enable remote JMX, the engine must be run as follows: `java -Dcom.sun.management.config.file=jmx.properties -jar engine-x.y.z.jar`.
+Using [`jconsole`](http://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html) is possible to monitor and control the most important engine parameters.
+By default, the port is `5555` and the `root:root` credentials grant full control (read/write).

 ## Contributing